 As a condition of participation in the program, the Department of Education will require prompt notification from your school if that happens.
 The school's receipt of voucher program funding for the student will be affected, depending on when the student withdraws.

 Yes.
 The parent/guardian is responsible for any tuition/fees that the school charges beyond the voucher amount.
-You should also read carefully any agreement you sign with the school.
-The school's policies may include language requiring payment regardless of whether a voucher is awarded.

 The scholarship is the lesser of the following amounts: